aurer/atmos/README.md

 I use an Arduino to capture data from a DHT22 for air temperatur and humidity, and a DS18B20 for water temperature.
 This data is sent via `Serial.print` in the format above over USB.

-It also expects a webcam feed from Motion running on port 8081.
+It also expects a webcam feed from Motion on the url "/stream".